cal4/microsoft-rewards-checker/README.md

 Copy .template.env to a new file named .env and fill out with your information.
 Gmail is the only tested SMTP currently, see [this](https://www.gmass.co/blog/gmail-smtp/) for how to set up.
+You'll need a Chrome profile with your Bing account logged-in.
+It may be useful to create a new one.

 ## Usage